stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/ollama.md

 [Ollama][url_ollama] provides a streamlined way to start using Large Language Models (LLMs).
 It allows users to easily swap and retrain popular models such as Llama, Gemma, Qwen, and Mistral on their local systems, enhancing the security of research data.
-For convenience, Sherlock provides a module that includes many of these models for seamless loading.
+Sherlock provides an Ollama module that handles the environment setup, and many popular models are cached on Sherlock so they can be pulled quickly without downloading from the internet.
 Alternatively, users can pull and retrain models themselves for greater flexibility.

+!!! tip "Why run your own LLM on Sherlock?"

+    Running your own LLM instance on Sherlock GPU nodes has several advantages over cloud-based AI services:

+    - your code, data, and prompts never leave Stanford's infrastructure, which matters when working with unpublished results or sensitive research data
+    - there is no per-token cost, no subscription, and no rate limits, so you can run long agentic sessions, process large codebases, or repeat queries freely without watching a usage meter or hitting a cap mid-task
+    - GPU allocations on Sherlock are free to use, and large open-source models (32B+) that would be expensive to access through commercial APIs are available at no cost

 ### More documentation